Vietnt1987/ds_project01/README.md

 ## Libraries used:
     libraries required for project are in requirements.txt file.

+## Project motivation
+This project, i will be creating a blog post and Github repository to begin building a data science portfolio of my own.

 ## Installation:
     - install libraries by command line: pip install -r requirements.txt